-We’re living in what I consider the New Golden Age of photography and video, unlike any other time in history.
-Long gone are the days where I would simply leaving the house with a DSLR camera.
-The modern cameraman has more options these days to create still and moving images like never before, leaving the only limitation the imagination.
-I generally travel pretty heavy, but when I’m forced to narrow it down these are my essentials I pack into a bag.
+We’re living in what I consider the New Golden Age of photography and video, one unlike any other time in history.
+Long gone are the days when I would simply leave the house with a DSLR camera.
+The modern cameraman has more options these days to create still and moving images than ever before, leaving the only limitation the imagination.
+I generally travel pretty heavy, but when I’m forced to narrow it down, these are my essentials I pack into a bag.

 DSLR Camera + Lens